 Penarth Athletic Club

-Walking into Penarth Athletic Club on a sunny Friday morning, it should perhaps come as no surprise to find a member of the Gooding family – in this case, Club president Mike Gooding – hoovering, cleaning and replenishing the bar supplies ready for another busy weekend of social and sporting activity.
+WALKING into Penarth Athletic Club on a sunny Friday morning, it should perhaps come as no surprise to find a member of the Gooding family – in this case, now former Club president Mike Gooding – hoovering, cleaning and replenishing the bar supplies ready for another busy weekend of social and sporting activity.

 While members of the Vale of Glamorgan Council fastidiously prepare the cricket pitches out on the old Recreation Ground – known to older locals as ‘The Rec’, or more commonly these days, The Athletic Field – Mike is hard at work in the refurbished clubhouse, like his mother, Olive, and father, Roy, before him.

-In fact, most of the Gooding clan have worked behind the scenes at the Lavernock Road club at one time or another, whether organising, cooking, cleaning, pulling pints, or even turning out for the rugby team – one of two in this seaside town.
+In fact, most of the Gooding clan have worked behind the scenes at the Lavernock Road club at one time or another, whether organising, cooking, cleaning, pulling pints, or even turning out for the rugby team – one of two rugby union sides in this seaside town.

-Mike is a former chairman of Penarth Rugby Club and long-serving past player, but admits it has been quite some time since there was such a buzz about the Athletic Club.
+Mike is a former chairman of Penarth Rugby Club and long-serving past player, but admitted it had been quite some time since there was such a buzz about the Athletic Club.

-“The club has undergone a complete transformation during the coronavirus closure,” he says.
+“The club underwent a complete transformation during the coronavirus closure,” he says.
 “Almost everything here is new.
 The carpets, seating, lights, TV screens – even the toilets have been included in the huge improvements.

-“Of course it was a struggle with the long closure due to covid, but members and players have worked together to make this an amazing venue during lockdown.
-For example, some of the rugby guys have created smart, wooden partitions between the tables to allow us to follow the reopening rules.
+“Of course, it was a struggle with the long closure due to covid, but members and players worked together to make this an amazing venue during lockdown.
+For example, some of the rugby guys created smart, wooden partitions between the tables to allow us to follow the reopening rules.

-“Once restrictions were eased, we set up marquees outside on the grass and the social side of the club is booming now and takings have shot up.”
+“Once restrictions were eased, we set up marquees outside on the grass and the social side of the club is again booming and takings have shot up.”

 Penarth Athletic Club has traditionally been home to clubs in four different sports – rugby, hockey, cricket and lacrosse (currently dormant) – with participants and followers from across all four disciplines involved in a year-round social scene.

-The changes have seen the introduction of a staff waiting service for tables and bookings have been through the roof in the aptly-named Gooding Lounge.
+The changes saw the introduction of a staff waiting service for tables and bookings went been through the roof in the aptly-named Gooding Lounge.

 “I was here the other day looking out across the field and we had cricket matches going on and rugby training taking place at the same time,” says Mike.
 “The whole place was buzzing with activity and I thought to myself, ‘this is what a club like ours is all about’.”